-Stannous fluoride has been shown to be effective in the prevention of dental caries35, reduction of plaque formation36, control of gingivitis37 and the suppression of breath malodor.38 Research also shows stannous fluoride is effective against dentinal hypersensitivity.39-48 The ADA has recognized the desensitizing properties of stannous fluoride by granting the ADA Seal of Acceptance to a non-aqueous stannous fluoride gel formulation (Gel-Kam) for the therapeutic prevention of sensitivity and caries as well as to Crest® PRO-HEALTH® toothpaste.21The effect of stannous fluoride is the result of the reaction between the stannous ion and the dental hard tissue which leads to a protective layer on the tooth surface that is resistant to an acid challenges.40
+Stannous fluoride has been incorporated into oral hygiene products to prevent dental caries,35 reduction of plaque formation,36 control of gingivitis37 suppression of breath malodor,38 and reduce dentinal hypersensitivity since the 1960s.
+The ADA has recognized the desensitizing properties of stannous fluoride by granting the ADA Seal of Acceptance to a non-aqueous stannous fluoride gel formulation (Gel-Kam) for the therapeutic prevention of sensitivity and caries as well as to Crest® PRO-HEALTH® toothpaste.21The effect of stannous fluoride is the result of the reaction between the stannous ion and the dental hard tissue which leads to a protective layer on the tooth surface that is resistant to an acid challenges.40

 Stannous fluoride has been delivered via a mouth rinse, dentifrice, and gel for some time.
 Research by Thrash et al.43,44 in the 1990’s suggested there is a gradual decrease in sensitivity starting at two weeks and continuing throughout the 16-week period from initiation of treatment.
 Thrash and colleagues conducted a two-phase experimental design study comparing a 0.4% stannous fluoride gel to an aqueous 0.717% fluoride solution and a placebo to evaluate the effect of the products on hypersensitivity tooth pain and to determine the precise time of onset of any effect on dentinal hypersensitivity.
 Sensitivity to thermal stimuli was assessed prior to the first application and then at 2, 4, 8, and 16 week intervals after the initial application.
 The results indicated subjects who applied the 0.4% stannous fluoride gel reported significantly less sensitivity during the four to eight week period.
 The stannous fluoride gel resulted in the lowest mean threshold temperature compared to the other products.